zarify/clipy/project/my_todo.md

   - Can we get around some of the issues with interrupts and async input by running the VM in an iframe like we did the test runner?

 # Bug list
+- [ ] Need to wrap codemirror on the main page instead of stretching the editor with long lines

 # Feedback and testing improvements
 - [ ] Add a 'call' check for calling inbuilt or predefined functions